 diagnostic messages will be displayed in the status bar to show what

-guide commanda are being sent to the mount.
+guide commands are being sent to the mount.
 PHD2

 will continue guiding until you click on the 'Stop' icon.
 To

-resume guiding, simply start looping exposures again, select your star,
+resume guiding, simply start looping exposures again, auto-select your stars,

 and click on the 'Guide' button.
 You will not need to repeat